ZenMagick/ZenMagick/zenmagick/plugins/request/zm_captcha/Readme.txt

-This is the ZenMagick plugin for CAPTCHA TTF support.
+This is the ZenMagick plugin for CAPTCHA support, based on the CAPTCH zen-cart contribution by Andrew Berezin.
+See the file readme.captcha.txt for more details about the included code.

 Installation
 ============
 1) Unzip the plugin package into the zenmagick/plugins directory.
 2) Install plugin using the ZenMagick Plugin Manager.
-3) Configure CAPTCH TTF as required - if CAPTCHA TTF was already installed, you are already done!
+3) Configure CAPTCH as required - if CAPTCHA was already installed, you are already done!

-After the plugin has been installed you should have the CAPTCHA TTF configuration options available in the admin interface.
+After the plugin has been installed you should have the CAPTCHA configuration options available in the admin interface.